msridhar/NullAway-wiki/Error-Messages.md

   Object foo;

-  @EnsuresNonnull("foo")
+  @EnsuresNonNull("foo")
   C(boolean b) {
     if(b){
       foo = new Object();
     }
-    //Here the "foo" is not guaranteed to be @NonNull at exit point and it depends on the value of "b".
+    // Here foo may still be null
   }
 }
 ```

-To fix this error, either make sure `foo` is initialized along all paths of the constructor at the exit point or remove the `@EnsuresNonnull` annotation.
+To fix this error, either make sure `foo` is initialized along all paths of the constructor at the exit point or remove the `@EnsuresNonNull` annotation.

-### Expected field to be non-null at call site
+### Expected field to be non-null at call site due to @RequiresNonNull annotation on invoked method

-This error is indicates, that the called method is annotated with `@RequiresNonnull` and expects a certain class fields given in the `@RequiresNonnull` parameter to be `@Nonnull` at this call site where this condition is violated.
+This error indicates that the called method is annotated with `@RequiresNonNull` and expects a certain class fields given in the `@RequiresNonNull` parameter to be `@NonNull` before the call.

 Please see the example below where this error will be reported.